mahoney1/docs/commercialpaper-report-deltas.md

 There is a fantastic description of the Commercial Paper use case scenario in the latest [Fabric Developing Applications]( https://hyperledger-fabric.readthedocs.io/en/master/tutorial/commercial_paper.html) docs and the scenario depicted there makes fascinating reading.
 In short,  its a way for large institutions/organisations to obtain funds, to meet short-term debt obligations - and a chance for investors to to get return on investment upon maturity.

-The Commercial paper scenario uses employees transacting as participants from their respective organisations, MagnetoCorp and DigiBank to create an initial history.
-We'll extend the lifecycle of the commercial paper, by involving a third investor, Hedgematic - purely to show more historical data to report upon.
+The previous Commercial paper scenario had users transacting as participants from their respective organisations, MagnetoCorp and DigiBank.
+We'll extend the lifecycle of the commercial paper, by involving another organisation, Hedgematic - mainly, to show more historical data in the lifecycle.

 ## Pre-requisites

-1. You will need to have completed the [Part 2: Adding Query functionalitytutorial](url), specifically, have version 0.0.2 of the Commercial paper smart contract package loaded in VSCode - as part of that, you'll have created the transaction history or 'paper trail'.
+1. You will need to have completed the [Part 2: Adding Query functionalitytutorial](url), specifically, have version 0.0.2 of the Commercial paper smart contract package loaded in IBM Blockchain Platform VSCode Extension (under 'Smart Contracts' pane) - as part of that, you'll already have created the transaction history or 'paper trail'.

 2. In VSCode, click on the IBM Blockchain Platform icon.
 You should have version `0.0.2` of your smart contract packages.

 3. Connect to your Fabric in the VSCode extension, via the running `myfabric` connection, it should still be present in the 'Blockchain Connections' panel - the contract has already been instantiated.